PavanRangani/docs/docs/prd/communication/browse.md

 - Related meeting tab shows  all meetings where this legal entity is added as related entity
 - Notes tab shows all Notes of this legal entity
 - In each tab, show records in descending order of date
-- For each record shows card
-- On click of Meeting card opens view page of that meeting
-- On click of Note card opens edit dialog for that note
+- Each records is shown as separate table

-#### Meeting card
+#### Meeting

-- In each card shows following information
+- For each meeting shows one table
-  - Title
+  - Title: Shows as table title
   - Schedule on or Completed on date
+    - Shows in bracket after meeting name
     - If meeting is completed, shows Completed On.
 Otherwise shows Scheduled on.
     - If schedule date is already passed, shows it in red
-  - Project:
+  - Project
     - Project name is shown if its other than `General`
+  - Table columns:
     - Attendees
+      - Each record will be shown in separate line
-    - Shows normal contacts and Clarius contact separated by pipe.
-Both type of contacts will be sorted in alphabetical order
+      - Shows normal contact first and then Clarius contacts.
+In both group contacts will be sorted in alphabetical order
-    - Attendees will be shown as link.
-On click of that link opens contact view dialog if its contact.
-If its Individual opens `Workspace->Contact` page
-    - When attendees are too many, it will be shown in multiple line
     - Agenda topics:
+      - Each record will be shown in separate line
-    - Shows sections as chips.
-Sections will be shown in order in which it was added in meeting.
-In case of overflow shows it in multiple line
+      - Shows sections in same order in which it was added in meeting.
-    - When topics are too many, it will be shown in multiple line
     - Related entity
-    - Name of related entities separated by comma.
-It will be link.
-On click of that link opens  `Related meetings` tab of that entity
-    - When related are too many, it will be shown in multiple line
+      - Each record will be shown in separate line
     - Meeting Summary:
       - For completed meeting shows summary.
-Summary is mandatory field.
-Maximum 2 lines of summary is shown.
-Summary is shown in plain text
+For scheduled meeting it will show dash `-`
+      - Shows summary in HTML

-#### Note card
+#### Note

-Each card shows following information
+For each Notes shows one table

+Shows Subject as table title

-- Date and creator (name of the user who created this note)
+Shows Date and creator (name of the user who created this note) in bracket after subject

-- Project name:
-  - Shows project name only if its other than `General`
+Shows project name only if its other than `General`

+Table columns

 - Tag:
-  - Shows all tags as chips.
-  - When tags are too many, it will be shown in multiple line
+  - Each tag will be shown in separate line
-- Content:
+- Notes
-  - Shows Maximum 2 lines of content
+  - Shows full content of Notes in HTML